Benjamin-Elon/Nhome_and_Geoforming_scripts/README.md

 Idea: What if we used a steel geodesic frame as a trellis to grow willow over the dome home making a greendome, protecting from the elements?
 And combine this with the squash trick and enhance using the strong stack effect of domed structures.
 Max cooling and totally free.

 I want free heating too.
 And free compost.
-A gardener can never have enough compost.
-This will make enough compost and more.
 Wood chips release massive thermal energy.
-Apply tried and true composting tricks to produce a self-aerating, quick-start wood fuel cell.
+Apply tried and true composting tricks to produce a self-aerating, quick-start wood fuel cell for radiant heating.
 Chipdrop.
+Now it's free.
+Just scoop out your finished compost.
+There's a saying that a gardener can never have enough compost.
+Now; always too much compost.
+10,000 dollars of compost is enough.

 I watched a video from pvc domes ( good stuff - functional, not aesthetic ), where they wrap a dome with screen and use Latex modified concrete ( LMC ) to form a super-thin shell dome for real cheap.
-Looks good.
+Looks ok.
 How could I make this better?

-Downsides: It isn't flexible, it isn't insulated, it isn't finished, and it isn't up to code.
+Downsides: It isn't versatile, it isn't insulated, it isn't finished, and it isn't up to code.
 These are the tough parts.
 Must find solutions.
-I learn later that there are also issues with force transfer that make engineering difficult for existing thinshell structures.
+I learn later that there are also issues with force transfer that make engineering difficult for most thinshell structures.

 Learn the all the relevant building codes.
 Then, read the BC builders handbook.
 Good enough.
+Now I know exactly why houses are so expensive.

 Research dome manufacuters.
 Now I understand the general challenges that come with existing types of dome structures.